tatwater/higher-edge-triangles/README.md

 #### Server-Side Operations

 The user interface to manage server side operations is the administration panel (`admin.php`).
-It consists of two sections - form controls for managing the database and a database preview where tables are printed out for inspection.
+It consists form controls for managing the database.
 Until commented out upon release, adding `?drop` and `?create` to the address bar will modify the database.
 All other administrative functions use `POST` and are password-protected.
 The password is hashed and stored in a separate database table.

+The file `debug.php` is a database preview where tables are printed out for inspection of all 8 tables.
+This is for visualizing current database status without using phpmyadmin.

 With the form, a user can add new topics, upload as many photos of student submissions as necessary, and insert the new record into all 8 database tables.
 The user may also remove a topic, which will delete all records related to that topic from all 8 tables as well as delete all uploaded images related to that topic from `img/uploads/`.